strawhat19/Code-Refractor/README.md

-01 HTML, CSS, and Git: Code Refactor
-Your Task
-Be sure to review the Homework Guide before you start working on this assignment!
-This week is an odd-numbered week, so your homework is an on-the-job ticket—meaning that you'll begin with starter code that you need to modify.

 Refactoring existing code (improving it without changing what it does) to meet a certain set of standards or to implement a new technology is a common task for front-end and junior developers.
 For this particular homework assignment, a marketing agency has hired you to refactor an existing site to make it more accessible.

 Important: When working with someone else's code, you should adhere to the Scout Rule—always leave the code a little cleaner than when you found it.